Rugby World Cup: Murray and Sexton to equal Irish halfback record against Samoa

 Conor Murray and Johnny Sexton will start and Ireland Test together for the 55th time against Samoa, equalling the halfback pairing of Ronan O’Gara and Peter Stringer.
 Photograph: Dan Sheridan/Inpho

+“It’s not a situation anyone would have wanted.
+I know there will already be a few massively disappointed teams whose final games in this World Cup have been abandoned.

+“There will be many supporters who will be disappointed and some players who were looking forward to playing their last test this weekend and there’s no bigger game that a World Cup match against some of the best players in the world.
+From their perspective, that’s disappointing but we can only control what we do.”

-Conor Murray and Johnny Sexton will equal the Peter Stringer-Ronan O’Gara combination as the most prolific halfback partnership in the history of Irish rugby when they start their 55th Test together for Ireland against Samoa in the Fukuoka Stadium on Saturday (kick-off 7.45pm/11.45m Irish time).
+In his team announcement, Schmidt confirmed that Conor Murray and Johnny Sexton will equal the Peter Stringer-Ronan O’Gara combination as the most prolific halfback partnership in the history of Irish rugby when they start their 55th Test together against Samoa in the Fukuoka Stadium.

 It is also a measure of Joe Schmidt’s respect for Samoa, and the heightened importance of Ireland’s Pool A finale against the Pacific Islanders, that Murray and Sexton are among 11 changes to the side which started against Russia.